 How families can help home buyers

-If you have a family member who is currently saving to buy, you’ll know how stressful and drawn-out that period can be.
-There are however ways that can assist them reach their target quicker.
+Saving to buy a property is not easy and these days it’s harder than ever, due to a lack of affordable options in many capital cities.
+If you have a family member who is currently saving to buy, you’ll know how stressful and drawn out that process can be.
+There are however ways that you can help them to reach their target quicker.

-If they have been slogging away to build up their deposit, every little bit helps, and any contribution can keep them on track and motivated.
-While this may seem like an impersonal gift, it’s likely they need money far more than they do more ‘stuff’.
+If they have been slogging away to build up their deposit, every little bit helps and any contribution can keep them on track and motivated.
+While this may seem like an impersonal gift, it’s likely they need money a lot more than they do more ‘stuff’.